Laurie E. Paarlberg – Texas A&M University

-Travis N. Ridout is Thomas S. Foley Distinguished Professor of Government and Public Policy at the School of Politics, Philosophy and Public Affairs at Washington State University.
-His broad areas of research interest include political communication, voting, elections and campaigns, political participation, presidential nominations and survey methodology.
+Travis N. Ridout is a Thomas S. Foley distinguished professor of Government and Public Policy in the School of Politics, Philosophy and Public Affairs at Washington State University and co-director of the Wesleyan Media Project.
+His broad areas of research include political communication, voting, elections and campaigns, political participation and presidential nominations.

 Hauke Riesch is Lecturer in Sociology and Communications at Brunel University.

 David Rigby is Professor of Geography and Statistics at UCLA.
 Trained in analytical political economy, his early work examined historical geographies of technology and economic performance.
 Interests in the heterogeneity of economic agents prompted a shift to exploration of plant and firm-level microdata and theoretical work in evolutionary economic geography.
 His current research explores geographies of knowledge production and knowledge flow.

 Elizabeth Rigby – George Washington University